-PayPal recently cut off processing services for UnoTelly, a Canadian SmartDNS and VPN provider, saying that the company’s products were advertised as a means to violate copyrights.
+In 2017 PayPal cut off processing services for UnoTelly, a Canadian SmartDNS and VPN provider, saying that the company’s products were advertised as a means to violate copyrights.

 What PayPal claimed isn’t necessarily untrue.
 UnoTelly did advertise its service as a way that one could get around region restrictions on streaming services.
 Plenty of companies do.

 SmartDNS and VPN services, however, are also used for privacy protection, and that means that PayPal won’t be available for people who want a VPN to protect themselves from people snooping on their data.
 While the company hasn’t made any large-scale cutoffs of services to VPN providers as of yet, VPN companies quite often advertise their services as being suitable for torrenting, and PayPal seems to have gone on something of a mission.

 PayPal isn’t the only company to go after SmartDNS services recently.
 While Netflix’s policy has always disallowed them, the company ramped up its efforts to prevent SmartDNS services from accessing their catalogs back in January.

 Also in 2017, several Dutch USENET providers were not allowed to use PayPal payments and have had their funds frozen by the Internet payment giant.
 This means that customers of these services, including XSUsenet, EasyUsenet and Usenet4U can no longer process payments from PayPal.
 This has only stoked the controversy surrounding the payment processor regarding file sharing services and PayPal’s policies.